IBM-Cloud/cf-deployment-tracker-client-java/README.md

      }
    }
   ````
-5. Package the web application
+5. Package the web application.
-6. Deploy the web application
+6. Deploy the web application.

 To view basic information about the tracker client and the most recent tracking request direct your browser to `<APPLICATION_URL>/comibmbluemix/CFAppTracker`, replacing `<APPLICATION_URL>` with the web application URL.